-It’s no secret that a seamless shopping experience is essential for converting potential buyers.
-Before going live for the first time, it's a good idea to test the entire shopping process yourself.
+A seamless shopping experience is essential for converting potential buyers.
+Before going live for the first time, test the entire shopping process and see things from your customer's point of view.

 Create A Test Product

-We recommend creating a test product with a Price of $0.01, so that you can actually place and process payment for the order without tying up any funds.
+We recommend creating a test product with a Price of $0.01, so that you can easily process payment for the order without tying up any of your funds.
 Your product should also have something entered in the Weight field in order to trigger shipping methods:

 Create a Test Shipping Method